blazium-engine/blazium-docs/tutorials/scripting/gdextension/gdextension_docs_system.rst

     |   +--gdexample.cpp
     |   +--gdexample.h

-Inside the Godot demo project directory of your GDExtension directory, run the following terminal command:
+Inside the Blazium demo project directory of your GDExtension directory, run the following terminal command:

 .. code-block:: none

-    # Replace "godot" with the full path to a Godot editor binary
+    # Replace "blazium" with the full path to a Blazium editor binary
-    # if Godot is not installed in your `PATH`.
+    # if Blazium is not installed in your `PATH`.
-    godot --doctool ../ --gdextension-docs
+    blazium --doctool ../ --gdextension-docs

-This command calls upon the Godot editor binary to generate documentation via the ``--doctool`` and ``--gdextension-docs`` commands.
-The ``../`` addition is to let Godot know where the GDExtension SConstruct file is located.
-By calling this command, Godot generates a ``doc_classes`` directory inside the project directory in which it generates XML files for the GDExtension classes.
+This command calls upon the Blazium editor binary to generate documentation via the ``--doctool`` and ``--gdextension-docs`` commands.
+The ``../`` addition is to let Blazium know where the GDExtension SConstruct file is located.
+By calling this command, Blazium generates a ``doc_classes`` directory inside the project directory in which it generates XML files for the GDExtension classes.
 Those files can then be edited to add information about member variables, methods, signals, and more.